WinVector/Examples/RTips/dplyrInContext/dplyrInContext.md

 Introduction
 ============

-Beginning [`R`](https://cran.r-project.org) users often come to the false impression that the popular packages `dplyr` and `tidyr` are both unprecedented in `R` and [*sui generis*](https://en.wikipedia.org/wiki/Sui_generis) inventions (in that there might be no other reasonable way to get the same effects in `R`).
+Beginning [`R`](https://cran.r-project.org) users often come to the false impression that the popular packages `dplyr` and `tidyr` are both all of `R` and [*sui generis*](https://en.wikipedia.org/wiki/Sui_generis) inventions (in that there might be unprecedented and there might no other reasonable way to get the same effects in `R`).
 These packages and their conventions are high-value, but they are results of evolution and implement a style of programming that has been available in `R` for some time.
-They "come from somewhere" not having burst on the scene fully armored with spear in hand.
+They evolved in a context, and did not burst on the scene fully armored with spear in hand.

 > ![](Birth_Athena_Tegner.jpg)
 >